 A command that becomes available in the Query submenu when you select a PointProcess object.

-This command will write into the Info window the five-point Period Perturbation Quotient, a jitter measure defined as the average absolute difference between an interval and the average of it and its four closest neighbours, divided by the average interval (an interval is the time between two consecutive points).
+This command will write into the Info window the local jitter, which is the average absolute difference between consecutive intervals, divided by the average interval (an interval is the time between two consecutive points).

 As jitter is often used as a measure of voice quality (see Voice 2.
 Jitter), the intervals are often considered to be glottal periods.
 For this reason, the command has settings that can limit the possible duration of the interval (or period) or the possible difference in the durations of consecutive intervals (periods).

-The jitter can be used as a measure of voice quality.
+The local jitter can be used as a measure of voice quality; it is the most common jitter measurement and is usually expressed as a percentage.
 See Voice 2.
 Jitter.

 Second, we define the mean period as

 where Ti is the duration of the ith interval and N is the number of intervals.
 If an interval Ti is not between Period floor and Period ceiling, or if Ti-1/Ti or Ti/Ti-1 is greater than Maximum period factor and Ti+1/Ti or Ti/Ti+1 is greater than Maximum period factor, the term Ti is not counted in the sum, and N is lowered by 1; this procedure ensures that in the computation of the mean period we use at least all the intervals that had taken part in the computation of the absolute local jitter.

 Finally, we compute the (relative) local jitter as

 |jitter = jitter(seconds) / meanPeriod(seconds)|

 The result is a value between 0 and 2, or between 0 and 200 percent.